 Also known as: Tubulointerstitial nephritis, Nephritis - interstitial or Acute interstitial (allergic) nephritis

-- Long-term use of medications such as acetaminophen (Tylenol), aspirin, and nonsteroidal anti-inflammatory drugs (NSAIDS).
+- Long-term use of medicines such as acetaminophen (Tylenol), aspirin, and nonsteroidal anti-inflammatory drugs (NSAIDs).
 This is called analgesic nephropathy.

 - Abnormal lung or heart sounds

 Interstitial nephritis is a kidney disorder in which the spaces between the kidney tubules become swollen (inflamed).
 This can cause problems with the way your kidneys work.

 The acute form of interstitial nephritis is most often caused by side effects of certain drugs.

 Interstitial nephritis can cause mild to severe kidney problems, including acute kidney failure.
 In about half of cases, people will have decreased urine output and other signs of acute kidney failure.

 Symptoms of this condition may include: